richardshuai/atomworks-caliby/datahub/scripts/preprocessing/README.md

 This README provides an overview of the pipeline used for processing structure files, generating pn_units dataframes, clustering sequences, and generating interfaces dataframes.

-This pipeline can be used for structures from the PDB or for distillation structures, as long as the `from_pdb` argument for `get_csvs_from_structures` is modified accordingly.
+This pipeline can be used for structures from the PDB or for distillation structures, as long as the `from_rcsb` argument for `get_csvs_from_structures` is modified accordingly.

 **Note:** This functionality can be accessed either by importing python functions (see Example A) or by running the associated files as scripts (see Example B).